 And Healthy Habits to Replace Them

 New year, new decade, new habits.
-Whether you’re newly in a relationship, dating, married, or in it for the long haul, here are 5 habits to leave behind in 2019 and habits to replace them if you want to have a happier, healthier relationship.
+Whether you’re newly in a relationship, dating, married, or in it for the long haul, here are 5 habits to leave in the past and habits to replace them if you want to have a happier, healthier relationship.